 Many adults look back on their teen years as a particularly challenging rite of passage, and today’s teens face even more pressures than their parents’ generation.
 With the advent of social media and cyberbullying, teens are exposed to more negative influences and peer pressure than ever.
 Adding experimentation with drugs and alcohol can have a strong impact on mood that sometimes results in suicide.

-Prevalence of Drug and Alcohol Use Among Teens
+The Prevalence of Teen Drug and Alcohol Use — And How To Treat It

 The Link Between Substance Use and Suicide